 With Cyral, you can authenticate database users and Cyral administrators against your identity provider (IdP) or single sign-on (SSO) platform.
 Once set up for SSO, Cyral delegates authentication to your identity provider.
 When a user authenticates successfully, Cyral grants them the appropriate privileges in the data store.
-Privileges can be based on each user's group memberships in the identity management system by creating database user mappings or admin user mappings
+Privileges can be based on each user's group memberships in the identity management system by creating access rules or admin user mappings

 - Active Directory Federation Service (ADFS)

 - G Suite

 - Other IdPs (for other SAML-based identity providers)

 - After you've connected Cyral to your identity provider, see Set up SSO authentication for users for the steps to activate SSO authentication on each repository that will use it.